AkshayDee-p/quantiphi_interview/README.md

 After  we solve the above issue we can move on to solving more advance issues which can be further solved by building an information ranking system for getting the best context for a given user query for the llm to answer the question

+# basic_implementation.py

+The solution has been built with bare minimum usage of packages , most of the internal workings have been built in-house

+#langchain_implementation

+This solution has used a lot of langchain based packages for solving this particular issue.